Microsoft Entra application authentication methods API overview

 |asymmetricKeyLifetime||Enforce a max lifetime range for an asymmetric key (certificate).||Restrict all new asymmetric key secrets to a maximum of 30 days for applications created after 01/01/2019.|

 All lifetime restrictions are expressed in ISO-8601 duration format (For example: P4DT12H30M5S).
 Restricting customPasswordAddition restriction will block any legacy PowerShell modules that provide a client generated password secret for applications.
-This restriction still allows the application developer to request Azure AD-generated application password secrets.
+This restriction still allows the application developer to request Microsoft Entra ID-generated application password secrets.

 Single vs multi-tenant apps